 Kees Nieuwenhuijsen: Robrecht de Fries.
 Graaf van Vlaanderen, held van Holland (2022)

-In his book, when it's well underway on page 34, the author explains in an intermezzo the difference between the regions Holland and West Frisia.
-He notes that the term 'Holland' was on the rise in the course of the eleventh century, but only used by the House of the Gerulfings in the year 1101.
+In his book, when it is well underway on page 34, the author casually explains in an intermezzo the difference between the regions of Holland and West Frisia.
+He notes that the term 'Holland' was on the rise in the course of the eleventh century, but it was only formally used by the House of the Gerulfings in the year 1101.
 That year, Count Floris I named himself Florentius comes de Hollant.
 The author ends the intermezzo about Holland and West Frisia with the sentence: "In dit boek heb ik ervoor gekozen om het vroegere West-Frisia steeds aan te duiden als Holland, tenzij ik refereer aan bronnen die expliciet Frisia zeggen" ('In this book, I have chosen to always refer to the former West Frisia as Holland, unless I refer to sources that explicitly say Frisia').
 End of the intermezzo.
 Basta.
 Not even a hint of substantial motivation as to why the author made this choice.

-Fortunately, in the contribution of Versloot, Nieuwenhuijsen and Van Eerden to the reference book Noord-Holland in het 1e millennium 'Noord Holland in the 1st millennium' (Nicolay & Van Eerden 2023) the province of Noord Holland is called Frisia.
+Fortunately, in the contribution of Versloot, Nieuwenhuijsen, and Van Eerden to the reference book Noord-Holland in het 1e millennium 'Noord-Holland in the 1st millennium' (Nicolay & Van Eerden 2023), the province of Noord-Holland is referred to as Frisia.
+Yes, it is possible.

 Annemarieke Willemsen & Hanneke Kik (eds.): Dorestad and its Networks.
 Communities, Contact and Conflict in Early Medieval Europe (2021)